 It is on the other hand not as if the product will stop working from one day to the other.
 The core issue here is that updates, and most importantly security updates, will no longer be produced for the product once the product reaches the end of its lifecycle.

 While that's a big issue for Microsoft operating systems, it often does not really affect other Microsoft products such as Office.
 I know a few people who are still running Microsoft Office 2000 because that's all they need, and support for that product ended in 2009.

-With Microsoft, it is more complicated than just looking up your product's lifecycle on the official website.
-The core reason here is that Microsoft makes distinctions not only depending on the country your purchased your product in but also on the edition of the product that you bought.
+With Microsoft, it is more complicated than just looking at your product's lifecycle on the official website.
+The core reason here is that Microsoft may make distinctions not only depending on the country your purchased your product in but also on the edition of the product that you bought.